1989Ryan/1989Ryan/README.md

-I am a PhD student in Computer Science at National University of Singapore.
+I am a PhD candidate in Computer Science at National University of Singapore.

 <table><tr><td align="center" width="55%">